Forum Replies Created

 Your third point notes that many churches attribute holiness to mode of dressing.

 In Romans 5:12-14{NKJV} The apostle Paul, writes about what Adam introduced into the world, first Adam introduced sin and death to all men, but God in His infinite mercy had a plan of redemptive plan as written in Gen 3:15NKJV, God mentioned the coming of Jesus Christ, and his redemptive plan for mans restoration.
 Romans 15:18{NKJV}.
-For as by one man’s disobedience many were made sinners, so also by one Man’s obedience many will be made righteous.
+For as by one man’s disobedience many were made sinners, so also by one Man’s obedience many will be made righteous.- This reply was modified 1 year, 2 months ago by obiamonu.

 Many local churches go about evangelizing to others as though those unsaved ones are less than them.
 They engage in evangelism with a superiority mindset and attitude.
 They confront and condemn the unbeliever in a negative way.
 We go to others because we have received and we are commissioned to go, not because of any merit or status of our own.
 We are to show them that there’s a better life style.
 The lifestyle of Jesus.
 We are not to condemn anyone.
 The bible says where sin abounds grace much more abounds Romans 5:20{NKJV}